ianha/LastResort/README.md

 ```sh
 $ last-resort new my-awesome-project
 ```
-This will create a scheduling project with a sample `my-awesome-project/config.rb` file.
+This will create a new monitoring project with a sample `my-awesome-project/schedule.rb` file, and all that's needed to get up and running on a Rack server (or Heroku) quickly.

 ### Example config.rb file